Mohammed Adil Shah of Bijapur: Death

 After an extended illness, Mohammad died and was succeeded by his son Ali Adil Shah II.

 Tomb

-He was buried in the Gol Gumbaz, near the tomb of his spiritual teacher Hashimpeer Dastageer.
-Hashimpeer arrived in Bijapur at the rule of Ibrahim Adil Shah II.
+He was buried in the Gol Gumbaz, near the tomb of his spiritual teacher Hashim Peer Dastagir.
+Hashim Peer arrived in Bijapur at the rule of Ibrahim Adil Shah II.
 Hashimpeer influenced the rulers of Bijapur to give up their un-Islamic and heretic practices.
 Gol Gumbaz, located near the shrine of Hashimpeer, owes its completion to the 10 years of life that Hashimpeer granted to his disciple Adil Shah.

-The dome of the Gol Gumbaz is the second largest in the world, 44 m (124 ft) in diameter.
+The dome of the Gol Gumbaz is the second largest in the world, 44 m in diameter.
 The Gol Gumbaz complex includes a mosque, a Naqqar Khana (a hall for the trumpeters, now it is used as museum) and the ruins of guest houses.